 The merger was consummated on January 30, 2015.
-The plaintiffs' attorney fees and expenses will be reflected as a liability on the opening balance sheet of BTU on the date of the merger.
-See Note 10, "Subsequent Event," for more information on the Merger Agreement.
+The plaintiffs' attorney fees and expenses were reflected as a liability on the opening balance sheet of BTU on the date of the merger.
+See Note 9, "Acquisitions," for more information on the Merger Agreement.

-9. Acquisition
+9. Acquisitions